-- Fry up some steaks, open a bottle of red wine and remember why you love summer vacations in Ontario.
+- Fry up some steaks, open a bottle of red and remember why you love summer vacations in Ontario.

 Day 4 Chaffey’s Lock to Portland and Poonamalie Lock

-When Mark and I woke up early the next morning, a spattering of rain convinced us to leave as soon as the lock opened at 9 a.m.
+When Mark and I woke early the next morning, a spattering of rain convinced us to leave as soon as the lock opened at 9 a.m.

 We weren’t the only ones.
 Four other boats were waiting to go through, including a voyageur canoe filled with singing women.
 The good thing was that since we’d spent the night at the lock we were at the front of the pack.